ay3524/LearningKotlin/README.md

 <a href=https://www.jetbrains.com/idea/>Link to Intellij IDEA website</a>

 # Documetation for kotlin
-Kotlin documentation is a good place to star. <br>
+Kotlin documentation is a good place to start. <br>
 <a href=https://kotlinlang.org/docs/reference/>Link to documentation</a>

 # Try Kotlin Online